malpunek/shakespeare-captioning/Qualitative.md

 --------------------
 Normal: a dog sitting on a sidewalk next to a tall building
 --------------------
-Styled: a dog sitting on a sidewalk next to a tall building
+Styled: i will do a dog and a few persons
 --------------------